-Fellows are involved in the Child and Family Evaluation Service (CAFES), a consultation/evaluation unit within the William James College Center of Excellence for Children, Families, and the Law. .
+Fellows are involved in the Child and Family Forensic Evaluation Service (CAFFES), a consultation/evaluation unit within the William James College Center of Excellence for Children, Families, and the Law.
 It provides forensic evaluation and consultation services to courts, attorneys, and public and private agencies on issues in which children and families are involved in the legal system (divorce, custody, abuse, access, guardianship, adoption, domestic violence, child welfare, delinquency, risk assessment, etc.).
-Our Fellows conduct evaluations and produce reports for the Probate & Family Courts and Juvenile Courts across Massachusetts, including opportunities to testify in these courts.
+Our Fellows conduct evaluations and produce reports for the Probate and Family Courts and Juvenile Courts across Massachusetts, including opportunities to testify in these courts.
 The Fellowship offers supervised experience, under the direction of a veteran forensic psychologist Jessica Greenwald O’Brien, PhD and senior family law attorney Jennifer Durand, Esq.
 They also work closely with nationally known forensic psychologist Robert Kinscherff, PhD, JD.
 Fellows receive intensive weekly supervision, both individual and group.

 Fellows will also be involved in the direct provision of services, such as engaging in groups for high-conflict parents and conflict resolution sessions.
 Fellows attend five William James Blended Learning classes, conducted through the Center of Excellence for Children, Families and the Law, that are dedicated to the relevant case law, legal statutes, and professional "best practices" in this area of expertise leading to a Certificate in Child and Family Forensic issues.
 In addition, fellows will participate in various seminars and other learning activities offered by William James College and an Expert Witness exercise at Harvard Law School.
 Fellows may also work with APA interns and participate in ongoing research projects related to high conflict divorce.

 Fellows have offices on a dedicated floor for the Department of Community Engagement at William James College.
-CAFES Post-doctoral Fellows collaborate with the staff and Fellows of the Leon O. Brenner Center for Psychological Assessment and Consultation to provide comprehensive psychological testing assessments as part of their forensic evaluations for children and families.
+CAFFES Post-doctoral Fellows collaborate with the staff and Fellows of the Leon O. Brenner Center for Psychological Assessment and Consultation to provide comprehensive psychological testing assessments as part of their forensic evaluations for children and families.

 By the end of the Fellowship year, fellows will have completed 2,000 training hours, which meets requirements for licensure in Massachusetts and other jurisdictions.

 Applicants must have a PhD/PsyD in psychology from an APA accredited program with an APA-accredited predoctoral internship.
-Applications should be sent to firstname.lastname@example.org and include a letter of interest, CV, and three professional references.
-CAFES follows the APPIC guidelines.
+Applications should be sent to email@example.com and include a letter of interest, CV, and three professional references.
+CAFFES follows the APPIC guidelines.